andrewdenty/blog/_posts/2020-07-10-why-macos-big-sur-is-flatter-than-ever.markdown

 ---
 ![Catalina vs Big Sur]({{site.baseurl}}/assets/img/why-macos-big-sur-is-flatter-than-ever.png)

-Forget skeuomorphism, or even the newly coined “neumorphism”.
+Forget skeuomorphism, or even the newly coined neumorphism.

 macOS Big Sur is flatter than ever.

-In the last few weeks there have been a lot of suggestions that this is the start of a [new “fun” era of visual design](https://applypixels.com/blog/comeback){:target="_blank"}, or that Apple is returning to skeuomorphism, or even a new thing called [neumorphism](https://www.inputmag.com/design/apple-macos-big-sur-the-rise-of-neumorphism){:target="_blank"}.
+In the last few weeks there have been a lot of suggestions that this is the start of a [new “fun” era of visual design](https://applypixels.com/blog/comeback){:target="_blank"} and that Apple is returning to skeuomorphism, or even a new thing called [neumorphism](https://www.inputmag.com/design/apple-macos-big-sur-the-rise-of-neumorphism){:target="_blank"}.
+Neumorphism is a design trend that focuses on creating an impression of a realistic 3D environment using shadow and lighting effects.

-The times may well be changing, but in my view we are absolutely not returning to an age of textured writing paper and stitched leather.
+The times may well be changing, but in my view we are not returning to an age of textured writing paper and stitched leather.
 This is why.

 ### Icons, icons, icons

 Since the unveiling of macOS Big Sur a lot has been made of its new iOS shaped icon set.
-Everyone seems to either love or hate the new icon set.
+Everyone seems to either love or hate the new icons.

 [![macOS Big Sur icons]({{site.baseurl}}/assets/img/macos-flat/macos-big-sur-icons.jpg)]({{site.baseurl}}/assets/img/macos-flat/macos-big-sur-icons.jpg)

 Don’t be mislead by the icons - macOS icons have always been richer and more detailed than iOS icons.
-This is down to the fact that desktop interfaces tend to be more detailed as desktop users tend to less distracted compared to mobile users.
+They have also used shadows and to create a sense of depth.
+In my view desktop interfaces are often more detailed as desktop users tend to use them for longer periods of undistracted time compared to mobile devices.
+Therefore adding more detail and richness is appropriate.
 In short, for as long as technology has allowed, macOS icons have been rich, detailed and realistic looking.
-If you don't believe me, these are a selection of macOS Catalina's icons:
+Here are a selection of macOS Catalina's icons to illustrate this:

 [![Detailed macOS Catalina icons]({{site.baseurl}}/assets/img/macos-flat/depth-in-macos-catalina.png)]({{site.baseurl}}/assets/img/macos-flat/depth-in-macos-catalina.png)